What is net neutrality, why does it matter elsewhere and how might it move onto the agenda in New Zealand?

 In America, it became political.
 Lawmakers took sides and government agencies weighed into the debate.
 In 2015 America’s Federal Communications Commission adopted the Open Internet Order.
 This enshrined the idea of net neutrality in US law.

-Last year presidential candidates Ted Cruz and Marco Rubio tried to overturn the law.
-Their campaign may have succeeded.
+In 2016 presidential candidates Ted Cruz and Marco Rubio tried to overturn the law.
+Their campaign may succeeded.

 “Ajit Pai, President Donald Trump’s choice to lead the Federal Communications Commission, is taking a page from his boss’ book and moving quickly to roll back regulations.
 In the process, he’s raising questions about the future of equal access to the internet.”